TheRealKaup/KTech/documentation/style.md

 };
 ```

+If a class constructor accepts an `Engine` reference or pointer, that parameter should be the first one.

 ## Engine components

 Make member variables of engine components public only if they should be normally used by the user.